Stomach bug and breastfeeding: what to do

 Is it advisable to stop breastfeeding?

 An infected mother can continue to breastfeed her child as the infection does not spread through her breastmilk.
-The main thing is to have someone to help look after the baby and to bring the baby to the mother to breastfeed when she is hungry.
+The main thing is to have someone to help look after your baby and to bring the baby to the mother to breastfeed when the little one is hungry.

-If you experience a lot of vomiting or diarrhoea it is important to stay hydrated, the recommendation is to take a single sip of water every 15 minutes so that the water is absorbed.
+If you experience a lot of vomiting or diarrhea, it is important to stay hydrated.
+The recommendation is to take a single sip of water every 15 minutes so that the water is absorbed.
 If, after a few hours, you see that you are retaining water, you can take a sip every 5 minutes.

 I think my baby has the stomach bug